“If you have something you don’t want anyone to know, maybe you shouldn’t be doing it in the first place.”

 Anonymous surfing is only possible if your web browser allows it; which shouldn’t prevent you from taking a few precautions.

-url bar shows a proper http protocol (a computer course can help you with the details) and the correct address, as there are copies of important sites such as HMRC and electricity providers that disguise themselves in order to gather login data, addresses etc. from unsuspecting victims.
-When you see an email supposedly from your bank, or Paypal, or Amazon, that tells you to click on a link to verify data, make sure the url it is sending you to is really the right one – or even better, type in the link yourself to check your data.
-Photo credit: mynetx on VisualHunt
+Make sure the url bar shows a proper http protocol (a computer course can help you with the details) and the correct address, as there are copies of important sites such as HMRC and electricity providers that disguise themselves in order to gather login data, addresses etc. from unsuspecting victims.

 Criminals take advantage of lax security.